-- Firefox, as a general purpose web browser for Linux and Windows - Chromium, as a general purpose web browser for Mac - Tor, as a secure browser that anonymises your location and identity, and overcomes web censorship (suitable for Linux, Windows and Mac).
+- Brave Browser of Midori Web Browser en Chromium or perhaps Firefox as a general purpose web browser for Linux and Windows - Chromium, as a general purpose web browser for Mac

+• Tor as a secure browser that anonymises your location and identity, and overcomes web censorship (suitable for Linux, Windows and Mac).

-Expert info: We recommend Firefox for Linux and Windows but not Mac as Firefox can conflict with Tor on a Mac (Firefox and Tor are based on the same code).
+We recommend Firefox for Linux and Windows but not Mac as Firefox can conflict with Tor on a Mac (Firefox and Tor are based on the same code).

-A general-purpose browser
+1a A general-purpose browser